Alexigbokwe/ExpressWebJs/README.md

 ## Running the project

-    $ npm start
+    $ npm run start

-## Simple build for production

-    $ npm build

 # Security Vulnerabilities

-If you discover a security vulnerability within Expressweb, please send an e-mail to Alex Igbokwe via juvitafrica@gmail.com.
+If you discover a security vulnerability within Expressweb, please send an e-mail to Alex Igbokwe via chukwuemekaigbokwe80@gmail.com.
 All security vulnerabilities will be promptly addressed.

 # License